A Missouri farm with a barn and animals, subject to state farm animal regulations.

 If you need specific details on moving animals, their page on livestock movement requirements is an essential resource.
 You can find information on permits, disease testing, and other regulations that ensure the safe and legal transport of your animals.

-Local Extension Services and Farm Groups
+Connecting with Local Extension and Farm Groups

 For more hands-on guidance, local extension services and farm groups are invaluable.
 These organizations offer practical advice and connect you with a community of fellow farmers.
 The Missouri Farmers Union (MFU), for example, is a grassroots organization that works to protect the well-being of family farmers across the state.
 You can find a collection of helpful links and contacts through the University of Missouri’s farm law resources.